8xFF/atm0s-media-server/docs/user-guide/configuration.md

   -V, --version                Print version
 ```

-We can config which node-id, secret for all nodes in cluster.
-We can also config which seeds for each node to connect to other nodes.
-Seeds list is list of address of node which will connect first for gathering more information about cluster.
-After connect to seeds, node will automatically connect to other nodes in cluster.
+We can configure the `node-id` and `secret` for all nodes in the cluster.
+Additionally, we can specify the `seeds` for each node to connect to other nodes.
+The `seeds` list contains the addresses of nodes that will be connected first to gather more information about the cluster.
+Once connected to the seeds, the node will automatically connect to other nodes in the cluster.

-For config zone info, we will config zone group value, which is used for grouping nodes in cluster.
-For example, we can have some text like asia-01, asia-02, us-01, us02.
-Or can more specific like asia-singapore, asia-tokyo, us-newyork, us-sanfrancisco.
-The zone group is used for automatic building network topology without any manual configuration.
+To configure zone information, we use the `sdn-group` opts, which is used for grouping nodes in the cluster.
+For example, we can have zone groups like `asia-01`, `asia-02`, `us-01`, `us-02`.
+Alternatively, we can be more specific with zone groups like `asia-singapore`, `asia-tokyo`, `us-newyork`, `us-sanfrancisco`.
+The zone group is used for automatically building the network topology without any manual configuration.
 ![Multi zones](../imgs/multi-zones.excalidraw.png)

-We also can config http port and tls for http server, it will be used for some control api.
+Additionally, we have the option to configure the HTTP port and enable TLS for the HTTP server.
+This is useful for controlling the API.

 ## Gateway Node

-Gateway node is node which will handle first client request connection, it will route request to best media-server node based on protocol type and client ip address.
-We use maxmindlite database for getting client location.
+The Gateway node is responsible for handling the initial client connection request.
+It routes the request to the most suitable media-server node based on the protocol type and client IP address.
+To determine the client's location, we utilize the MaxMind Lite database.

 ```bash
 Usage: atm0s-media-server gateway [OPTIONS]